Day after postseason elimination, Mariners take field and get beat in 10 innings

 One of those new opportunities came for rookie reliever Joey Gerber in the bottom of the 10th inning when he was asked to get his first save against one of the best teams in the American League.

-Given a one-run lead and with the automatic runner at second base, Gerber retired the first two batters he faced and seemed on the verge of finding success in the high leverage situation.
+Given a one-run lead and with the automatic runner at second base, Gerber retired the first two batters he faced and seemed on the verge of finding success in the high-leverage situation.
 Instead, he gave up a game-tying double to Ramon Laureano and then served up a two-run walkoff homer to Mark Canha as the A’s celebrated a 3-1 victory.

 “Tonight was a night to go with the kids,” Servais said in postgame video conference.
 “That was the plan going into the game — give those guys a chance.
 And you’re hoping that it is a tight game.
 So they get to experience some of those things at the end of the game.
 We were one out away from walking off there with a big ‘W’ on the road.
 But you’ve got to give him credit.
 There is a reason Oakland is the second-best team in the American League.
 They’ve won a few games like that this year.”